Theft of Trade Secrets Act: Everything You Need to Know

 Thanks to the DTSA, there is now a nationwide statute that can be applied in federal court.
 To be clear, existing state laws are not preempted by the DTSA.
 The only purpose of this act is to give companies the ability to sue for trade secret theft in federal court, which is very beneficial for large companies that operate on a national scale.

 This act also gives federal courts the same jurisdiction over trade secret theft that they have over copyright, patent, and trademark infringement.
 Another benefit of this act is that it has created clear definitions for both misappropriation and trade secret theft.
 The DTSA uses a very broad definition of trade secret theft so that a wide range of proprietary information is covered by the statute.

 Prospective litigants also appreciate that the DTSA provides a uniform definition of misappropriation:

 - Acquiring a trade secret that you know was first obtained through improper means.

 - Using a trade secret without approval.

 A statute of limitations of three years is in place under the DTSA.
 The remedies available in the act are similar to those currently available in state law.

 If you need help with the theft of trade secrets act, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.